sarghir539/skifree/README.md

 ** 11/28/2019 **
-* Added pause functionality toggled by pressing the P key
+* Added pause functionality toggled by pressing the 'P' key
 * Added game Overlay to display basic game info
 * Added score to the game (based on distance)
 * Added lives counter to the game (initially 10)